Emmanuel Amey Ojara: Career

 Following his first degree, he worked as an intern at Mulago Hospital from 1971 until 1972.
 He then worked as a medical officer for the Uganda Ministry of Health, stationed at Butabika Hospital in Kampala, from 1972 until 1973.
 In 1973, when he entered the Master of Medicine in Surgery program, Makerere University appointed him an assistant lecturer, a title he carried until his graduation in 1976, when he was promoted to lecturer.

-In 1977, at the height of Idi Amin's brutality, Ojara and his family fled to neighboring Kenya.
+In 1977, at the height of Idi Amin's brutality, Ojara and his family fled to neighbouring Kenya.
 He was appointed lecturer at the University of Nairobi School of Medicine and registrar at Kenyatta National Hospital, the teaching hospital of the medical school.
 At the time of his death, he had been promoted to senior lecturer at the medical school and had begun a research towards a cure for cancer.
-His research interests centered around intestinal cancer.
+His research interests centred around intestinal cancer.